jblocher/mgt6534/README.md

 1. Basic data analysis: reading in data, plots, statistics
 2. Reproducible data pipelines: automating workflows
 3. Text analytics: reading, analyzing, and generating text
-4. Use HuggingFace to do sentiment analysis on text
+4. Use HuggingFace to do sentiment analysis on text (if we have time...)

 ## Course Resources